YuePanEdward/MyDailyLog/DailyLog@UA.md

        Super4PCS https://github.com/nmellado/Super4PCS
        run Super4PCS on ubuntu  https://blog.csdn.net/Yangzhihua1347142721/article/details/50205237

+# 2018.7.26(Daily):
-2018.7.26(Daily):Tuning the parameters of Google Cartographer really sucks but I've sloved a part of them, at less the fact that Jackal can do basic mapping and localization around the lab and corridor.
+Tuning the parameters of Google Cartographer really sucks but I've sloved a part of them, at less the fact that Jackal can do basic mapping and localization around the lab and corridor.
 The problem is mainly due to the rotation, the absence of IMU and the failure of loop closure detection.
 Jackal's system setting: Once jackal is powered on, ros.launch is launched the automatic launch tree is listed below